Shower Pressure Booster Solutions: Pumps, Fixes & Installation Guide

 Adjusting Your Pressure Regulator

-Every home connected to a municipal supply has a pressure reducing valve (PRV) — a brass, bell-shaped device typically located where the main water line enters the house.
-It's designed to drop incoming street pressure (which can exceed 100 PSI) to a safe household range of 40–80 PSI, with 50–70 PSI being ideal.
+Every home connected to a municipal supply has a pressure reducing valve (PRV), a brass, bell-shaped device typically located where the main water line enters the house.
+It's designed to drop incoming street pressure (which can exceed 100 PSI) to a safe household range.
+Under current plumbing codes (IPC, IRC, UPC), residential pressure is capped at 80 PSI, and a PRV is required whenever static pressure exceeds that limit.
+EPA WaterSense guidance recommends an operating range of 45 to 60 PSI, with 50 to 60 PSI considered the sweet spot for most homes.

 Over time, regulators can fail or drift out of adjustment.
 Here's how to check and adjust yours:

-1. Test your current pressure using an inexpensive pressure gauge ($10–$20) attached to an outdoor hose bib.
+1. Test your current pressure using an inexpensive pressure gauge ($10 to $20) attached to an outdoor hose bib.

 2. If pressure reads below 40 PSI and the regulator may be the cause, locate the PRV and loosen the locknut.